 Benign Breast Lumps

 Yes.
-Men can have tender breast enlargement, often with a lump beneath the nipple.
-Sometimes this is in one breast, but it often occurs in both.
-This benign condition is called gynecomastia.
-Gynecomastia can also occur after certain types of medicines are prescribed.
+Men can have tender breast enlargement, often with a lump under the nipple.
+Sometimes this is in one breast, but it often happens in both.
+This noncancerous condition is called gynecomastia.

 Possibly.
-Sometimes breast infections are first noticed as a painful lump, with or without redness.
-Mastitis is an infection that often occurs in women who are breastfeeding.
-Mastitis is an infection caused by bacteria that enter the mammary ducts through the nipple.
-Localized pockets of infection will appear as tender, warm lumps in the breast.
+Sometimes a painful lump, with or without redness, is the first sign of an infection.
+Mastitis is an infection most common in breastfeeding moms.
+It’s caused by bacteria that get into the mammary ducts through the nipple.
+Infection happens in small pockets.
+You’ll feel tender, warm lumps in the breast.

 What Should I Do If I Find a Breast Lump?